Anatomic Pathology Residency

 Residency training at the University of Florida represents a combination of case-based and rounds-based learning.
 Trainees will acquire proficiency in anatomic pathology by examining case material submitted to the necropsy and surgical pathology services (approximately 750 and 3500 cases per year, respectively).

 Accessions are predominantly companion animals, equine, and captive and free-ranging wildlife, with occasional laboratory and food animal species, resulting in exposure to a broad spectrum of diagnostic materials.
-We have four specialty pathology services, including dermatopathology, forensic pathology, ocular pathology, and aquatic, amphibian, and reptile pathology.
+We have four specialty pathology services, including dermatopathology, forensic pathology, and aquatic, amphibian, and reptile pathology.
 Trainees may also rotate through Clinical Pathology (as this is included on the ACVP board examination).

 Publication of results from the study of a series of cases or from a small research project is required, as is oral and written presentation of results of the project.